Kurt Tucholsky: Influence in the Weimar Republic

 While Tucholsky was the editor of Ulk, he remained a contributing writer to Die Schaubühne (The Theater Stage), which had been renamed Die Weltbühne (The World Stage) in 1913.
 The author, who wrote under his own name as well as under four pseudonyms (Theobald Tiger, Peter Panter, Kaspar Hauser, and Ignaz Wrobel) became one of the most famous and influential voices of the Weimar Republic, an outspoken satirist, and an opponent of German militarism, the right-wing judiciary system and an early warner about the rising National Socialist movement.
 He spent the years from 1925 to 1928 in Paris but returned to Berlin to briefly become editor of Die Weltbühne.
 His books were among the first to be burned by the Nazi party in 1933.
 At that point, he had already fled to Sweden.

 Death

 On the evening of 20 December 1935 Tucholsky took an overdose of sleeping tablets in his house in Hindås.
 The next day he was found in a coma and taken to hospital in Gothenburg.
 He died there on the evening of 21 December.
 Recently, Tucholsky's biographer Michael Hepp has called into doubt the verdict of suicide, saying that he considers it possible that the death was accidental.
 However, this claim is disputed among Tucholsky researchers.

 Kurt Tucholsky was buried in the cemetery of Mariefred (near Gripsholm Castle) at Lake Mälaren.
-An inscription on his grave reads: Alles Vergängliche ist nur ein Gleichnis ("All that is transitory is merely a simile"), a quote from Goethe.
+An inscription on his grave reads: Alles Vergängliche ist nur ein Gleichnis ("All that is transient is but a parable"), a quote from the epilogue of Goethe's Faust II.